vettom/vettom.github.io/docs/Reference/Certification/compute.md

 - To enable for all instances, enable it in project metadata.
 - compute.osLogin or osLoginAdmin role can be assigned.
 - osLoginExternalUser to allow connection from different Org.

+## Image
+Image canbe created from
+- disk
+- Image
+- Snapshot
+- Cloud  Storage file
+- virtual disk
+Images can be deleted or deprecated.